 I was appointed to the position of Lecturer in Materials Science (Ceramics) at the University of Manchester in 1989.
 At Manchester, I have taught a wide range of courses including atomic physics and bonding (year 1), processing and structure of ceramics (year 2), thermodynamics of phase equilibria (year 2), and functional materials (years 3 and 4).
 My administrative roles have included organisation of final year projects, Year 3 tutor, Quality Enhancement Officer for the School of Materials, and Examinations Officer for both undergraduate and taught postgraduate programmes.
 Presently, I have the role of Deputy Sponsor for the School of Materials to the Manchester Engineering Campus Development (MECD), which is a large-scale project to build a vibrant consolidated campus for the four Engineering Schools within the University of Manchester.

-My research at Manchester has focused on the structure, properties and applications of ferroelectric ceramics.
-I have studied the nonlinear dielectric and piezoelectric properties of such materials, using these as a means to understand the underlying polarisation and electromechanical coupling mechanisms.
-In recent years, I have employed a combination of ‘in-situ’ x-ray and neutron diffraction methods to quantify the intrinsic (lattice strain) and extrinsic (domain switching) contributions to electric field-induced strain.
+My research at Manchester is mainly focused on the structure, properties and applications of ferroelectric ceramics.
+I have studied the nonlinear dielectric and piezoelectric properties of such materials, using ‘in-situ’ x-ray and neutron diffraction methods to quantify the intrinsic (lattice strain) and extrinsic (domain switching) contributions to electric field-induced strain.
 The coupling between these two mechanisms via inter-granular residual stress has been identified as a key feature of their behaviour.
-Current research projects are concerned with lead-free piezoelectric ceramics, high temperature ferroelectrics, energy storage dielectrics and the use of digital image correlation methods for ferroelectric materials characterisation.
+Current research projects are concerned with lead-free piezoelectric ceramics, high temperature ferroelectrics, energy storage dielectrics and the use of powder aerosol deposition (AD) as a method for the manufacture of both protective and functional ceramic coatings.